Governor raises gay pride flag over Wisconsin Capitol in show of support for LGBTQ+ community

 “You belong here.
 You are welcome here,” Evers said to applause.
 “It’s a signal that I will always stand with LGBTQ Wisconsinites, including our trans and gender non-conforming kids, and will fight to protect them with every tool and every power that I have.”

 Evers has ordered a rainbow pride flag raised over the Capitol every June since he took office in 2019.
 Last year, he ordered the progress pride flag raised in lieu of the rainbow flag.
 The progress pride flag is a variation of the rainbow flag with additional stripes and a chevron pattern that represent LGBTQ individuals of color, transgender individuals and those living with or who have died of HIV or AIDS, according to Evers’ office.
+He chose to raise the progress flag again this year.

 Evers’ decision to raise the flag over the Capitol has been a flashpoint of contention in Wisconsin, a battleground state where Republicans control the Legislature and a Democrat controls the governor’s office.
 Conservatives blasted the move in 2019, with GOP lawmakers calling it divisive and accusing Evers of advancing a political cause.